irahorecka/gardenofrecipes/public/recipes/md/marinated-fryer-for-frying.md

 - 1 fryer, cut in pieces
 - Salt and pepper
-- 2 T oil
+- 2 tbsp oil
-- 2 T cornstarch
+- 2 tbsp cornstarch
 - Flour (for dredging)

 ## Instructions